Immunization General Notes

 Immunization Subsets provide a standardized way for systems to capture, store, retrieve and transmit immunization-related health information.

 Implementation of the Immunization Subsets enables public health and other health care providers to meet the business requirements of recording vaccine administration (current and historic), inventory management and immunization forecasting.

 Immunization subsets are supported by the Canadian vaccine model where the concepts and terms are linked together through relationships to allow analytics to be performed: concepts and terms authored in the SNOMED CT® CA Edition align with the Public Health Agency of Canada (PHAC) Canadian Immunization Guide (CIG).

 In the immunization domain, it is expected that new content will be developed on an ongoing basis and will most probably be exclusive to Canada, although any existing SNOMED CT International content will be leveraged where possible.

-The concepts or descriptions specific to Canada are the :
+Concepts or descriptions specific to Canada include:

 - TradeName concepts;